Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Proof of Theorem

 Note that this new system effectively discards qubits that could have been matched to a request in the future if there are no pending requests in the present.
 This stands in contrast with the original system, where the qubits are stored until a new request arrives.
 Intuitively, there should be less qubits in the queues for this new system, and the number of queued requests should higher in this new system.
 This intuition is formalized in the following two lemmas.

 \begin{lemma} We have $Q_i(t) \geq \underline Q_i(t)$, for all $t\geq 0$ and $i\in\{1,2\}$. \end{lemma} \begin{proof}{Proof:} Note that, for each sample path, $\underline Q_i(\cdot)$ can be obtained from $Q_i(\cdot)$ by simply shortening the ``service time'' of qubits so that they depart earlier.
-Therefore, \cite[Proposition 2]{monotonicity} implies that $Q_i(t) \geq \underline Q_i(t)$, for all $t\geq 0$. $\square$\\ \end{proof}
+Therefore, \cite[Proposition 2]{monotonicity} implies that $Q_i(t) \geq \underline Q_i(t)$, for all $t\geq 0$. \end{proof}

 Suppose that $p=1$, that is, suppose that three-way matchings succeed with probability one.
-Then, it can be checked that, for each sample path, $\overline N(\cdot)$ can be obtained from $N(\cdot)$ by simply adding request arrivals so that they match with the extra qubits.
+Then, it can be checked that, for each sample path, $\overline N(\cdot)$ can be obtained from $N(\cdot)$ by simply adding $\overline{\overline{M}}(\cdot)-\overline{M}(\cdot)$ request arrivals so that they match with the extra qubits that were matched in the $\overline{N}(\cdot)$ system and not in the $N(\cdot)$ system.
 In this case, \cite[Proposition 2]{monotonicity} implies that $\overline N(t) \geq N(t)$, for all $t\geq 0$.
 However, when $p<1$ this is no longer the case, as added requests could remain in the system after exhausting all extra qubits.
 As a result, we prove this stochastic dominance in the following lemma.